Dennis and Tessa in front of their home, Bear Creek Dome

 We made several major changes to that dome over the years, removing the formaldehyde insulation and enlarging the dome shell to 15” thick, using fiberglass insulation to get an R-44, and rearranging the entire interior plan.
 We eventually tore down the attached 26’ dome and erected a 36’ high profile (5/9), 3 frequency dome office with a full basement.

 After my wife Janet passed away in 1999, I met Tessa.
 She runs a non-profit called Kids for Saving Earth.
 Tessa and I eventually decided to build a new dome incorporating all of our green, environmentally friendly building ideas and techniques.
 Bear Creek Dome was finished 2 days before we were married inside with 125 guests (pressure? not much!) in October 2007.

-Bear Creek Dome is a 49’ diam. ½ truncation, 4 frequency, 18” shell using fiberglass insulation with an R-57.
+Bear Creek Dome is a 49’ diam. ½ truncation, 4 frequency, 18” shell using fiberglass insulation with an R-64.
 The dome is heated with radiant water tubes in the 2100 sf main floor slab.
 This also radiantly heats the 1100 sf upper floor.
-Heating costs in our severe cold, 9000 heating degree-day climate were 25¢ per square foot for the year ($800 total).
+Heating costs in our severe cold, 9000 heating degree-day climate average 20¢ per square foot for the year ($600 total), this is Minnesota with sometimes -30° temps and a heating season from September into June.
 We also have a test with 5 different types of under slab insulation – you can see the results online.

-We have two high efficiency (16 SEER) Friedrich mini-split AC units, one 18,000 BTU unit in the open part and one 9,000 BTU in the master bedroom.
-This summer, because of the high humidity and heat, we’ve had to turn on the master bedroom unit when the evening outside temps stayed above 72 degrees.
+We have two high-efficiency (16 SEER) Friedrich mini-split AC units, one 18,000 BTU unit in the open part and one 9,000 BTU in the master bedroom.
+In summer, because of the high humidity and heat, we’ve had to turn on the master bedroom unit when the evening outside temps stayed above 72 degrees.
 But, we cooled the whole house with the 9,000 BTU unit.